 During the screening process, a reasonable range of alternatives for both projects was identified after evaluating each design alternative under an initial application of the OPA NRDA criteria.
+The alternatives that met the OPA NRDA criteria were then further evaluated under a more detailed evaluation method using a thorough and comprehensive set of evaluation criteria.
 The reasonable range of alternatives is carried forward for a more detailed evaluation under the OPA NRDA criteria in the following sections.
 The LA TIG applied the OPA NRDA criteria to the reasonable range of alternatives to provide a summary explanation of the questions raised and analyses conducted under the OPA NRDA criteria and a narrative summary of each evaluation with respect to these criteria.